-Approval University Mission, Strategy and Key Performance Indicators Risk review Monitoring Regular Indicators and Targets progress report b.
+Approval • University Mission, Strategy and Key Performance Indicators • Risk review Monitoring • Regular Indicators and Targets progress report b.
 Organisation c.
 Council Appointments d.
 Finance

-υ.
-Organisation

-Approval Ordinances, submission to Privy Council of changes in the

-Charter or Statutes
+Organisat Approval • Ordinances, submission to in the Charter or Statutes Merger, incorporation, an alliances • Creation, closure and renai ming of Schools

-Merger, incorporation and major institutional alliances

-Creation, closure and renaming of Schools

-1 1 Appointment Pro-Chancellor, Deputy Chair of Council, Chairs of Council Committees, Council Members, Council Committee Members
+Appointment • Pro-Chancellor, Deputy Chair of Council, Chairs of Council Committees, Council Members, Council Committee Members

-Appointment nt External Auditors, Internal Auditor arrangements

-Approval The approvals listed here are detailed in the University Final Manual.

-Changes to Authorisation Limits in the Financial Manual

-Net external borrowing limits

-Structured bank loans

-Any increase in bank overdraft facility

-Any loans to external parties

-Parameters and timescales for budgeting

-University Budgets

-Capital expenditure outside the approved annual budget £250,000

-Any lease of land for a period in excess of ten years and with a value >£100,000

-Any borrowing to finance project expenditure

-■ Disposals of fixed assets >£100,000

-■ Signatories to contracts

-Bank account signatories

-Any investment in a company

-Monitoring Regular review of financial forecasts and risks, Annual review of

-investment management
+Finance Appointment External Auditors, Internal Auditor arrangements Appointment Approval External Auditors, Internal Auditor arrangements The approvals listed here are detailed in the University Financial Manual: Changes to authorisation limits in the Financial Manual Net external borrowing limits Structured bank loans Any increase in bank overdraft facility Any loans to external parties Parameters and timescales for budgeting University Budgets Capital expenditure outside the approved annual budget >£1,000,000 Any lease of land for a period in excess of ten years and with a value of >£100,000 Any borrowing to finance project expenditure Disposals of fixed assets >£100,000 Signatories to contracts Bank account signatories Any investment in a company Monitoring Regular review of financial forecasts and risks, annual review of investment management.